notsanchez/samplemed-blog/README.md

 ![login screen](https://i.imgur.com/1gpCO35_d.webp?maxwidth=1920&fidelity=grand)
 ![blog page](https://i.imgur.com/mhklYXQ_d.webp?maxwidth=1920&fidelity=grand)

 The website is a blog landing page that makes API requests to render posts, with a JWT authentication in the API and a login screen.
-At the top there is a header with the [Samplemed](https://www.samplemed.com.br/) logo and a button to log out.
+At the top have a header with the [Samplemed](https://www.samplemed.com.br/) logo and a button to log out.

 ### Login System
 The login screen does JWT authentication to API built in Django.